Thursday, 10 January 2019

-Johann Lorenz Haid’s mezzotint of a young girl holding a brace of field larks, c.1750, after Giovanni Battista Piazzetta
+Johann Lorenz Haid’s mezzotint of a young devotee, c1730, after Giovanni Battista Piazzetta

 Johann Lorenz Haid (1702–1750)

-Mezzotint on laid paper, trimmed along the platemark and backed with a support sheet.
+Mezzotint on laid paper, trimmed around the image borderline/platemark? on sides and lower edge and within borderline at top, backed with a support sheet.

-Condition: richly inked and well-printed impression with many (almost invisible) restorations, trimmed along the platemark and backed with a support sheet of archival (millennium quality) washi paper.
+Condition: richly inked and well-printed impression with many (almost invisible) restorations, trimmed around the image borderline on sides and lower edge (retaining the text lines) and within the image borderline at top, backed with a support sheet of archival (millennium quality) washi paper.

-I am selling this spectacular mezzotint (with MANY almost invisible restorations) for the total cost of AU$216 (currently US$163.80/EUR135.02/GBP118.89 at the time of posting this print) including postage and handling to anywhere in the world.
+I am selling this spectacular mezzotint for the total cost of AU$216 (currently US$155.19/EUR134.13/GBP121.31 at the time of posting this print) including postage and handling to anywhere in the world (but not, of course, any import duties/taxes imposed by some countries).

 If you are interested in purchasing this rare—so rare that the neither the British Museum nor the Rijksmuseum hold a copy—large and luminously glowing old-master print, please contact me (email@example.com) and I will send you a PayPal invoice to make the payment easy.